Screening Assessment for Stalking and Harassment (SASH)

 The SASH is not a comprehensive risk assessment tool.
 For individuals who are identified as presenting a moderate or high concern, more comprehensive assessment using the SRP or a similar instrument is strongly recommended as part of any risk management plan.
 The first validation study of the SASH was published in 2017 (Hehemann et al., Journal of Threat Assessment and Management).

-The SASH is available on request under specific terms and conditions in English, Swedish, Italian and Dutch.
+The SASH is available on request under specific terms and conditions in English, Swedish, Danish, Italian, German and Dutch.
 If you are a professional working with stalkers or their victims and are interested in using the SASH in your personal practice, please contact us for a copy.
 Individual users from not-for-profit and government organisations can access the SASH and the user guidelines free of charge (please use your professional email address in your request).
-Individual users from private companies can purchase the SASH and the associated user guidelines (details on request).
+Individual users from private companies can purchase an electronic copy of the SASH and the associated user guidelines for AUD$88.00.

 Large organisations (e.g., a police force, security agency or health service) that wish to implement the SASH as a standard screening procedure will be required to sign a legal agreement governing the use of the SASH, and committing to training of their staff.
 If you represent such an organisation, please contact us to arrange a copy of this agreement.
 Please use your professional email address in your request.